EndoData/pg-dump-restore-node-wrapper/readme.md

     dbname,
     username,
     password,
+    filename: "./test.pgdump", // note the filename instead of file, following the pg_restore naming.
     verbose: true, // defaults to false
+    ifExists, // defaults to false
+    disableTriggers, // defaults to false
-    filename: "./test.pgdump", // note the filename instead of file, following the pg_restore naming. clean, // defaults to false
+    clean, // defaults to false
     create, // defaults to false
+    createMethod: 'pg_restore', // defaults to 'pg_restore'.
+The options are 'auto', 'psql' and 'pg_restore'
+    createPsqlWith: `TEMPLATE=template0 ENCODING='UTF8' LC_COLLATE='en-US' LC_CTYPE='en-US';` // optional (only if createMethod is psql)
   }); // outputs an execa object
 }
 ```